-MOSCOW BLOG - Russian sanctions: assessing the damage
+MOSCOW BLOG – Russian sanctions: assessing the damage

 Putin has totally destroyed Russia’s value.
 In the noughties Gazprom was worth around $300bn so even last week’s $47bn is a poor result.
 After the so-called ring fence came down in the noughties – special rules that stopped foreign investors buying the locally traded shares – Russia was all optimism and progress.
 Gazprom CEO Alexei Miller boasted that Gazprom would soon be the most valuable company in the world and the world’s first $1 trillion company.
 And everyone believed him.
 It was entirely possible.

-Then it all went wrong in 2012 when Putin switched the government’s spending from investment and development to modernising the army, starting the long build up to last month’s invasion of Ukraine.
+Then it all went wrong in 2012 when Putin switched the government’s spending from investment and development to modernising the army, starting the long build-up to last month’s invasion of Ukraine.
 Growth fell to zero in 2013 despite $100 oil and Gazprom’s share price began to deteriorate.
 Today’s crash is just the end of that process of value destruction that actually began a decade ago.
 The share price for Gazprom’s DRs on Friday was $0.76.
 I remember when it was $10.
 Right now: $0.03.

 What is really shocking is that there is it seems that there is no coming back this time.
 The blurb below is about a podcast I did yesterday that made me recalibrate: it was clear that things are bad, but yesterday I started to realise we are in a whole new game.
 The tragedy for the long-suffering Russians is that it could take a generation to come back from this crash.
-I may be over reacting as this crisis is only three days old, but I don't think I am.
+I may be over-reacting as this crisis is only three days old, but I don't think I am.
 I have lived through a half dozen crises in Russia already, and I just don't see things recovering until Putin dies.
 We’ll see.
 The Russian markets will have to open soon.
-END

 In case you missed it I highly recommend you watch our webinar from yesterday “Russian sanctions: assessing the damage” here or listen to the podcast version here.